derekmerck/PERSEUS/README.md

 $ python -m perseus listener --values Pleth 128 ECG 256 --port /dev/cu.usbserial --splunk perseus
 ```

+Setting the flags `--port sample --gui SimpleStripChart` will generate and display a pair of sinusoidal sample functions for testing.

-See the [TelemetryStream README](TelemetryStream/README.md) for more details on how to setup a PERSEUS Listener client with a simple GUI and using Raspberry Pi hardware.
+See the [TelemetryStream README](TelemetryStream/README.md) for more details on the Intelivue serial protocol and setup instructions for using PERSEUS Listener with Raspberry Pi hardware.

 See the [TelemetryLogs README](TelemetryLogger/README.md) for details on how to setup a client system with CWRU's stand alone decoder and a log shipper.